saravanans1204/react-realtime-preview/README.markdown

 - **Smooth Scrolling:** Option to enable smooth scrolling animations for a better user experience.
 - **Turn-Based Mode:** Allows viewing pages one at a time with navigation controls.

+### Notes
+- **File Format**: The content is provided as a `markdown` file, as requested, using standard markdown syntax.
+- **Content Details**: The file includes the support table and quotes added in the previous response, integrated seamlessly with the original README content.
+The support table covers React, browsers, Node.js, TypeScript, WebSocket APIs, and mobile browsers, based on the component’s technical requirements.
+The quotes are fictional but plausible, highlighting the component’s benefits in realistic scenarios.
+- **Exclusions**: No code block charts (e.g., Chart.js) or images are included, per your instructions.
+The content is purely markdown text.
+- **Consistency**: The structure, style, and tone match the original README, with sections placed logically (Support before Development, Quotes before License) to maintain flow.
+- **Verification**: The code block in the Usage section remains unchanged, and the props table is preserved as provided.
+The support table and quotes enhance the documentation without altering existing functionality descriptions.

+If you need further modifications, such as additional sections, specific compatibility details, or different quotes, please let me know!
+You can save this content directly as `README.markdown` in your project repository.

 ## Installation

 ```bash